GasimoCodes/MapGen/README.md

 #### Attribution
 This project uses 3rd party asset Array2DEditor by Eldoir https://github.com/Eldoir/Array2DEditor for displaying neat 2D arrays in the editor.
+NaughtyAttributes by were used to quickly create better inspector windows.
+See https://github.com/dbrizov/NaughtyAttributes